 In contrast to what was shown by Myachykov and colleagues (2013), in our study participants did not preferentially look at the object's handle at any point in time.
 The discrepancy between their and our results is best explained by the different analyses conducted: whereas we focused on saccadic landing positions, Myachykov and colleagues (2013) measured 'proportional dwell time'.
 This was calculated as the total time the eyes remained on a given area of interest (i.e., the handle versus the 'body' of the object) divided by the size of the area in pixels.
 Their results showed that participants spent proportionally more time looking at object's handles, as compared to object's bodies.
 However, we believe that using proportional dwell times as a dependent measure is only sound when the object's low-level properties, such as its CoG, are taken into account.
 Without doing so, analyses such as the one carried out by Myachykov and colleagues (2013) may lead to the reported pattern even when handles and bodies were actually fixated to the same extent.
 This is because for handled objects, the bodies typically contain more pixels than the handles (see Methods Experiment 1).
 Consequently, when participants gazed, for example, 500 ms on an object's body, containing 100 pixels, and another 500 ms on the handle, containing only 10 pixels, proportional dwell time will be longer on the latter than on the former area of interest.
-Interpreting this as evidence for automatic attentional capture by the object's handle appears premature.
+Interpreting this as evidence for automatic attentional capture by the object's handle might be premature.

-A related point is that our current results, and their discrepancy with some previous findings, emphasize how important it is to take a stimulus' low-level features (e.g. CoG or saliency) into account.
+The discrepancy between our results and some previous findings, emphasize how important it is to take a stimulus' low-level features (e.g. CoG or saliency) into account.
 For example, in Experiment 1, we found opposite results for early initial landing positions depending on whether or not we corrected for the object's CoG.
 Applying only one or the other analysis could have resulted in a striking, yet incorrect, conclusion: a bias towards the object's handle (or towards its action-performing side, depending on the chosen reference point) at the earliest possible processing stage.
-To avoid these situations, we believe that studies using real objects as stimuli should convincingly explain why a potential higher-level effect (e.g. an affordance effect) is not likely to be explained by the stimuli's low-level features.
+To avoid these situations, we believe that studies using real objects as stimuli should convincingly show that a potential higher-level effect (e.g. an affordance effect) is not likely to be explained by the low-level features of the stimuli.
 Such care should not only be taken when measuring bottom-up-driven oculomotor behavior, but also when measuring other cognitive processes, such as attentional capture by object affordances.

 Conclusions

 In sum, we investigated to what extent low level CoG effects versus high-level object-affordance effects determine where the eyes land on isolated daily-life objects.
 We found that when the programming time of initial saccades was short, the eyes were drawn towards the CoG of the object.
 This supports the hypothesis that the global effect (Coren & Hoenig, 1972; Findlay, 1982), as caused by saccadic averaging in the superior colliculus (Findlay & Walker, 1999; Van Opstal & Van Gisbergen, 1989), is a task-independent default mechanism (Vitu, 2008).
 When saccade latencies increased, the eyes started to deviate from the CoG, and showed a systematic gaze bias towards the object's action-performing part.
-In line with previous studies (cf. e.g. Henderson et al., 1999; Parkhurst et al., 2002; Van Zoest et al., 2004), we conclude that low-level CoG effects occur early, whereas higher-level, object-related effects take time to build up .
+In line with previous studies (cf. e.g. Henderson et al., 1999; Parkhurst et al., 2002; Van Zoest et al., 2004), we conclude that low-level CoG effects occur early, whereas higher-level, object-related effects, even those that are related to presumably automatic affordance-based processes, take time to build up .

 Acknowledgements